Did you know your ancestors binged on soap operas before TV even existed? Or how the world worked before alarm clocks?

 Before refrigerators (or veganism) existed each household received a daily delivery of glass bottles full of fresh milk.
 The Milkman would occasionally also deliver eggs, butter and cream.
 Now with modern refrigeration we can take our time getting through milk, but home delivery sounds quite nicer than the last minute dash to the store in pyjamas.

 As irksome as the title suggests, a resurrectionist was commissioned by 18th and 19th century medical schools to dig up dead bodies from graveyards for experiments and testing.
-The discreet and eerie job was suitable for unqualified men that wanted to make quick cash - strong stomach required!
+The discreet and eerie job was suitable for unqualified men that wanted to make quick cash - ppe and strong stomach required!
 The practice died out due to the unethical and illegal nature of the body collections paired with an increase of people willingly donating their bodies to science.

 Being a food tester doesn’t sound like the worst profession... but before healthy and safety regulations it was a dangerous business.
 In previous times, food producers would put anything into their items without any standards to adhere to.
 Food Safety Testers would try products to ensure they were okay for consumption - as an employee you’d be playing Russian roulette, dreading the shift when you’ll eventually test a bad batch.
 Luckily with strict regulations and clear labelling on foods we now know exactly what we are consuming - not that it stops us from eating a whole pack of Tim Tams.